Sun study — early composition mockup

 Instead of reflecting a specific relationship, these pieces explore something more universal—something shared.

-Each work begins the same way: with a face, sculpted by hand in clay.
+Each work begins the same way: with a face, shaped slowly by hand in clay.

-I spend time shaping the structure, refining the expression, and letting the form settle into something that feels present.
+I refine the structure, adjust the expression, and let the form settle until it feels present.
 Not idealized.
 Not stylized.
 Just grounded.

 Sun — Presence